Engineering isn’t all about technical expertise. Sales engineering skills are just as important, for engineers to stay employed.

-Then not surprisingly, confidence is key to winning the trust of potential customers.
+Then not surprisingly, confidence is key to winning the trust of potential new customers.
 Because if you’re not confident, people can sense it from a mile away.
 So, practice your public speaking, and then practice some more.
-I’ve even written 11 ways on how to improve public speaking skills for engineers.
+I’ve even written 11 ways how to improve public speaking skills for engineers.

 #2 Read your audience

-Now, the best way to gauge your audience is by reading faces.
+And the best way to gauge your audience is by reading faces.
 Look at your listener’s body language too.
 Then, just as important, get your audience involved in your talk and see how they react.
 If you ask a question and receive dead silence, you need to hit the panic alarm.

-In short, find ways on how to make a boring presentation engaging!
+In short, make a boring presentation engaging!